gongfarmer/janeway/README.md

     $ cat example.json | janeway '$..book[?(@.price<10)]'
 ```

+See the help message for more capabilities: `janeway --help`

 #### Janeway ruby libarary

 Here's an example of using Janeway to execute a JSONPath query in ruby code: